 Ultimately a drug dealer isn’t all that different from a tire salesman.
 Tire shops make a lot of noise, have lots of customers, and rubber can smell funny, but so long as no one is being forced to buy tires at gunpoint, no one’s rights are being violated.
 Likewise, a drug dealer’s business might cause some extra noise, traffic, or smell, but one’s moral view of the particular goods or services he is providing does not factor into whether those things might violate his neighbors’ property rights.

 Finally, let me suggest that there is no reason to fear the free market.
-The voluntary exchange of goods and services between entrepreneurial suppliers and willing customers is not something which needs to be controlled, regulated, or prohibited.
+The voluntary exchange of goods and services between entrepreneurial suppliers and willing customers is not something that needs to be controlled, regulated, or prohibited.
 This applies to drugs and guns every bit as much as it does to tires and clothes.
-Economist Milton Friedman correctly observed that "most of the harm that comes from drugs is because they are illegal," and for that reason, he advocated legalizing them.
+Economist Milton Friedman correctly observed that “most of the harm that comes from drugs is because they are illegal,” and for that reason, he advocated legalizing them.

 The best scenario for everyone—from the entrepreneur to the consumer to the family to the children—is a free market in which peaceful human interaction and voluntary transactions may occur unimpeded by the state.
 The drug dealers aren’t the real problem, the bureaucrats and lawmakers who force their businesses into the black market are.
 While it is true that freedom would allow people to use drugs, it would also make it possible for those who want to stop using drugs to get the assistance they need.
 Freedom benefits everyone.